felipecrsilva/Send-Email-With-Python/README.md

 ## 🧪 Technologies

-This project was developed using the following technologies:
+This project was developed using the following technologie:

 - [Python](https://www.python.org/)